-We have three EL teachers here at Madison's trust.
-This school year (2019-2020) we are working with various grade levels.
+We have four EL teachers here at Madison's trust.
+This school year (2020-2021) we are working with various grade levels.
 You may call the school directly or reach out to us via phone 703-957-4470 or email.

 What is the goal of the EL program/EL Teachers?